Melbourne Family Lawyers

 Armstrong Legal’s Melbourne Family Lawyers will negotiate care arrangements with your former spouse or their lawyer.
 We will try to come to a mutually acceptable arrangement without the need for court proceedings.
-If this is not possible, our family lawyers can apply for the parenting orders you are seeking and advocate for you throughout the Family Court process.
+If this is not possible, our family lawyers can apply for the parenting orders you are seeking an advocate for you throughout the Family Court process.

-Armstrong Legal’s Melbourne Family Lawyers recognise that a family split is a stressful time and they will strive to ease some the pressure by fighting for the best possible outcome for you in the shortest period of time and with minimal legal costs.
+Armstrong Legal’s Melbourne Family Lawyers recognise that a family split is a stressful time and they will strive to ease some of the pressure by fighting for the best possible outcome for you in the shortest period of time and with minimal legal costs.
 Call them on 1300 038 223 for a confidential discussion.